This Web page answers some commonly asked questions about dental insurance.

 PPO stands for Preferred Provider Organization.
 A PPO is a group of dentists contracted with a dental insurance company.
 These dentists have agreed to accept the insurance company's fee schedule (price list) instead of the dentists' normal fee schedule.
 Generally, the insurance company's fee schedule is about 30% below 'the usual and customary fees' of dentists in the area.

 An HMO is a Health Maintenance Organization (sometimes also called a Dental Maintenance Organization or DMO).
 An HMO is a group of dentists contracted with a dental insurance company.
 These dentists have agreed to treat a particular group of people (usually a large company) for a fixed amount per month per person.
-With this type of plan, the payment reduction the dentist receives is greater than the PPO 30% reduction.
+With this type of plan, the payment reduction the dentist receives is greater than the PPO 30% reduction - the reduction if payments to the dentist is probably in the 50% range!

 "How is it that other dentists are able to accept many of these plans?"